 Sharing de-identified clinical research datasets advances broader scientific understanding

-In order to facilitate the use of data from our clinical research in further scientific investigations, Novo Nordisk has established a new system for sharing of data with external researchers in response to legitimate scientific requests.
+In order to facilitate the use of data from our clinical research in further scientific investigations, Novo Nordisk has established a system for sharing of data with external researchers in response to legitimate scientific requests.
 Via this system external researchers can submit their requests for access to de-identified datasets from Novo Nordisk sponsored clinical trials.
-The access request procedure requires among other things the researchers to provide pre-defined research protocols, commit to publish the findings regardless of research outcome, and pledge to respect patient anonymity and the intellectual property rights of Novo Nordisk
+The access request procedure requires among other things the researchers to provide pre-defined research protocols, to commit to publish the findings regardless of research outcome, and to respect patient anonymity and the intellectual property rights of Novo Nordisk

 Learn more about the application process for researchers requesting access to de-identified clinical trial datasets on the page: How to access clinical trial datasets.